enoch-strok/learning-journal/README.md

 - Sandbox Learning

 Definition of growth mindset:
-> Growth Mindset is a choice to have the perspective of being able to perservere and not giving up.
+> A "Growth Mindset" is a choice to have the perspective of being able to perservere and not giving up.
 It is means we are flexible and optimistic about any given situation and that we are willing to be stretched.